kleimenov/DEVICE-HTML-CSS-project/Readme.md

 - JavaScript;

 ```
 Semantic HTML is used for all webpages markup with the elements of block - element - modifier system in class naming.
 All elements are styled with CSS using the inheritance and cascading rules, and selectors specificity.
-CSS rules are contained in a separate .scss files for easier maitenance and then compiled with the Sass preprocessor into a CSS style master file to reduce the number of interactions with a server.
-Responsiveness is provided by the usage of media queries and sass variables.

 All algorithms  were implemented with JavaScript.
-This includes DOM manipulation (DOM elements creation and modification) and API fetching.
+This includes DOM manipulation (DOM elements creation and modification).

 ---
 ### Descriptions of JavaScript features
-1) _Weather API_ implemented on vanilla JavaScript.
-Weather API architecture includes following functions:
-Function `displayWeather()` creates DOM elements that contains weather data.
-Function `getWeather()` fetches weather API from outer resource.
-Functions `celsiusToFahrenheit()` and `fahrenheitToCelsius()` calculate and transition data to the measurement sistem convenient for user.
-2) _Modal hotel booking form_.
-Implemented algorithm allows to show and hide modal booking form.
+1) _Modal contact us form_.
+Implemented algorithm allows to show and hide modal contact form.
 Algorithm includes follow steps: find modal element inside HTML markup, listen for the event `a user click on the button`, show the modal booking form, get user's data, hide modal form when user click on a particular button.
-3) _Likes toggle_ with the toggle algorithm.
+2) _Items slider_.
+Implemented slider algorithm that allows showing different items with description (in this case slider includes three different blocks with item image, description, and specification).
+Algorithm includes following steps: find the slider holder element inside HTML markup, listen for the event `a user click on the button`, show the particular item slide, another click show the another slide and so on.